Flamenco Guitar Lesson and interview with Berto Boyd

 Berto:

-When learning a new Classical guitar work I listen to it over and over and then write out a harmonic analysis.
-After I know the piece in my head I’ll then identify the most difficult technical sections that will need the most work.
+When learning a new Classical guitar work I listen to it over and over.
+Then I write out a harmonic analysis.
+After I know the piece in my head I’ll then identify the most difficult technical sections.
+The parts that will need the most work.
 Many times I go directly to those parts and start writing out all the different fingering options.

 Craig: